 How fear and uncertainty is driving sales

-The media plays a strong hand in fanning the flames of societal anxiety and fear with never ending news coverage of global tragedies, resulting in the ever growing ranks of the survivalist.
-The internet plays a big part in spurring the movement, with more websites, blogs, online forums, and podcasts that helps spread resources and information to old-time survavalists as well as making it easier for the would-be survivalist to become capable and adept in survivalism in a short period of time.
+The media plays a strong hand in fanning the flames of societal anxiety and fear with never-ending news coverage of global tragedies, resulting in the ever-growing ranks of the survivalist.
+The internet plays a big part in spurring the movement, with more websites, blogs, online forums, and podcasts that help spread resources and information to old-time survivalists as well as making it easier for the would-be survivalist to become capable and adept in survivalism in a short period of time.

 What preppers are buying?

 Preparing for calamity and even the end of the world involves long-term and carefully considered hoarding.
 If you are thinking about starting an online business under the survivalist niche, you will have no end to the nifty products and product categories you can work with to cater to the needs of preppers.

 A vital necessity all humans need in order to survive.
 On average, a human being can survive three weeks without food and three days without water.
 Clean food and water is one of the first things a survivalist should stock up on first.
 Food a survivalist might need that you can sell online include:

 - Dehydrated goods.
 A typical home-cooked meal won’t be practical or even possible in certain emergency situations.
 This is why dehydrated food is so popular with preppers. lasts a long time and it is also a viable resource for you to sell online It.